ArmaniBanks/proovra/README.md

   Store --> Receipts["Receipts and Evidence"]
 ```

-ProoVra separates workflow presentation from settlement execution.
-The frontend guides users through task creation, provider acceptance, proof submission, verification, and release.
-The settlement engine maintains state transitions and records evidence.
+ProoVra separates the upstream work surface from settlement execution.
+Existing communities can continue to coordinate tasks and review work in their current tools, while ProoVra handles provider acceptance, escrow, proof records, approval, release, and receipts.
 Arc Testnet validates escrow and release behavior.
 Circle and x402 provide the payment authorization path used by the protected proof service.

 ## Core Capabilities